Eye tracking

 Eye tracking is the process of measuring either the point of gaze (where one is looking) or the motion of an eye relative to the head.
 An eye tracker is a device for measuring eye positions and eye movement.
 Eye trackers are used in research on the visual system, in psychology, in psycholinguistics, marketing, as an input device for human-computer interaction, and in product design.

-Eye trackers are also being increasingly used for rehabilitative and assistive applications (related,for instance, to control of wheel chairs, robotic arms and prostheses).

-There are a number of methods for measuring eye movement.
-The most popular variant uses video images from which the eye position is extracted.
+In addition, eye trackers are increasingly being used for assistive and rehabilitative applications such as controlling wheelchairs, robotic arms, and prostheses.
+Recently, eye tracking has been examined as a tool for the early detection of autism spectrum disorder.
+There are several methods for measuring eye movement, with the most popular variant using video images to extract eye position.
 Other methods use search coils or are based on the electrooculogram.